Career Anchors: A Simple Introduction and Activity

-Each of us has specific things that we’re looking for in our careers that we believe will bring us happiness, fulfillment and the opportunity to succeed.
-These factors, which can be referred to as career anchors, are built on our understanding of our own skills and abilities, our personal motives and life circumstances and our underlying attitudes and values.
+Each of us has specific things that we’re looking for in our careers.
+These are the things that we believe will bring us happiness, fulfillment and the opportunity to succeed.
+These factors can be thought of as career anchors.
+They are built on our understanding of our own skills and abilities, our personal motives and life circumstances and our underlying attitudes and values.
 We can develop our understanding of them through a career anchors activity.

 By developing a better understanding of what our underlying career anchors are, we’ll make more informed and better long term decisions at key points in our careers.
 Similarly, as a leader or coach, understanding the career anchors of those we work with can help us provide them with better guidance

 To help with this process of self discovery, we include a brief activity.
 The activity is quite straight forward, though it takes a little time and concentration to do it well.
-While the activity is designed for individuals, it can also be incorporated into a group development event, though this takes more effort, awareness and effective facilitation if it is to be done well.
+While the activity is designed for individuals.
+It can, though, also be used with groups.
+Using it with groups takes more effort, awareness and effective facilitation if it is to be done well.

-- Complete the “Career Orientations Inventory” by reflecting on each of the 40 statements and scoring them from “1 – Never true for me” to “6 – Always true for me”
+Complete the “Career Orientations Inventory”.
+Reflect on each of the 40 statements and scoring them from “1 – Never true for me” to “6 – Always true for me”

 There are several activities that you can complete which will help you discover what your career anchors are.
 You can read more about these activities in Edgar Schein’s book, “Career Anchors“.